nadtakanfuthoem/serverless-step-function/README.md

 I tried to rerun existing pipeline, it doesn't work because that state machine no longer exist.

-I tried to modified state machine defination, redeploy, it is still erorring state machine no longer exist.
+I tried to modified state machine defination, redeploy, it is still erorring state machine no longer exist so it can't update new changes.

 And, Finally, I am able to fix this, and here what I did.